-We have offices in multiple markets throughout North America and in China, India, and Canada.
-Our principal executive operations are located in St. Louis, Missouri where we have leased approximately 5,100 square feet for these functions.
-In late 2013, we entered into a new lease agreement for approximately 31,000 square feet which will consolidate our St. Louis locations, including our principal executive operations.
-The transition to the new location will occur over the course of 2014 and is not expected to materially impact the operations of the Company.
+We have offices in multiple markets throughout North America and in China, India, Canada, and the United Kingdom.
+In late 2013, we entered into a new lease agreement which consolidated our St. Louis locations, including our principal executive operations.
+The transition to the new location occurred over the course of 2014 and did not materially impact the operations of the Company.
 We do not own any real property; all of our office space is leased under long-term leases with varying expiration dates.
 We believe our facilities are adequate to meet our needs in the near future.